The Commonwealth Club Volunteer Corps

 Volunteer at events and help to keep public discourse alive!

 Thank you for your interest in joining the exciting team of people who make Club programming possible.
 The Club would not be able to organize its wide array of programs without our valued volunteers.

-Volunteers perform a number of tasks at Club events, including reception setup, acting as hosts to attendees, checking tickets at the door, ushering, collecting question cards, putting out seating signs, timing events for radio broadcast, and working with Club staff at will-call.
+All events at The Commonwealth Club's headquarters are currently on hold, but when in-person events resume, volunteers will perform a number of tasks at Club events, including reception setup, acting as hosts to attendees, checking tickets at the door, ushering, collecting question cards and working with Club staff at will-call.

 Attendance is of course free for the volunteers at that event.

 Event volunteer assignments correspond with the Club’s program times.
 Daytime assignments are generally from 11:15 a.m. to 1 p.m. and evenings from 5:15 p.m. to 7 p.m.
 Volunteers are expected to arrive on-time.